 May's monthly ovitrap index for Aedes albopictus rises

 "Aedes albopictus is a kind of mosquito that can transmit dengue fever (DF) and Zika virus.
-In view of the fact that Hong Kong recorded this year's first local case of Japanese encephalitis (JE) this month and the first imported case of Zika Virus Infection in April, and reports of Zika Virus Infection cases continued in neighbouring areas where DF has also remained highly prevalent, and that the rainy weather of summer is favourable for proliferation of mosquitoes, the community must work with the Government to continue to carry out effective mosquito prevention and control measures," an FEHD spokesman said.
+In view of the fact that Hong Kong recorded a confirmed local DF case, five local Japanese encephalitis (JE) cases and one imported case of Zika Virus Infection last year and DF is still highly prevalent in neighbouring areas, and that the rainy weather of summer is favourable for proliferation of mosquitoes, the community must work with the Government to continue to carry out effective mosquito prevention measures," an FEHD spokesman said.

-"Furthermore, relevant departments have individually notified the groups that had voluntarily subscribed to the ovitrap rapid alert system when the AOI reached the alert level of 20 per cent.
-Subscribers have been invited to post specially designed alert notices in the common parts of their premises to urge occupants and staff to take mosquito prevention and control measures promptly," the spokesman said.
+"The government departments concerned have also stepped up inspections and measures to enhance environmental hygiene in areas within their ambits to eliminate existing and potential mosquito breeding grounds.
+Relevant departments have individually notified the groups that had voluntarily subscribed to the ovitrap rapid alert system when the AOI reached the alert level of 20 per cent.
+Subscribers have been invited to post specially designed alert notices in the common parts of their premises to urge occupants and staff to carry out mosquito prevention and control measures promptly."

 As Aedes albopictus breeds in small water bodies, the spokesman reminded members of the public to inspect their homes and surroundings to remove potential breeding grounds, scrub vases and pot plant saucers at least once a week, properly dispose of containers such as soft drink cans and lunch boxes, and drill large holes in unused tyres.
 He also advised the public and estate management bodies to keep drains free of blockage and fill up all depressions to prevent puddles from forming.
 They should also scrub all drains and surface sewers with an alkaline detergent compound at least once a week to remove any mosquito eggs.

-The spokesman reiterated that effective mosquito control requires the sustained efforts of all parties concerned.
-The community must work together with the Government to take effective mosquito control measures.
+The spokesman reiterated that effective mosquito control requires the sustained effort of all parties concerned.
+The community must work together with the Government to carry out effective mosquito control measures.